Reading: Applied Part 7. Specification CI: specification as an executable artifact

 --out out/spec-ci/scope-violations.ndjson

-JSON Schema checks close the fixture and payload examples layer, where quiet integration regressions often occur.
+JSON Schema checks close the layer of fixtures and payload examples, where silent integration regressions often appear.
 What to do:

 • extract all JSON blocks from validation.md;